Leaving before the course has finished, what to do

 - How much longer do you have to go?
 If you do not have the opportunity to take AS qualifications in your first year, you could find that you would be leaving without any new qualifications, just your GCSEs.

 - If you are in your second year of the A level course, then maybe it is worth sticking it out.
-Remember A levels are all passes whether you gain A* or E grades and you can demonstrate to an HE provider or an employer, that despite you finding it to be a tough course you were determined to stick it out – determination and resilience are two skills many employers would value!
+Remember A levels are all passes whether you gain A* or E grades and you can demonstrate to an HE provider or an employer that despite finding it to be a tough course you were determined to stick it out – determination and resilience are two skills many employers would value!

 If you are definitely not continuing - your choices